Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Overview of results

 The dynamics we consider defines an evolution for the microscopic configuration of neural activity, that is, the set of all neuron states (silent or active).
 As we know from the study of equilibrium properties \cite{Monasson13}, the statistics of the activity can be characterized through the average density profile, $\rho ^*(x)$ (the * superscript refers to the equilibrium value).
 It is a natural question whether such a macroscopic characterization of configurations also exists for dynamics.
 We show, through a careful study of the single-environment case for which the dynamics can be studied in great analytical details, that the answer is positive.
 Two main features emerge in the large system size limit, summarized below and in Fig.~\ref{shape}:

 \begin{itemize}

 \item the position of the center of the clump (center of mass of the activity), $x_c(t)$, plays the role of a collective coordinate for the neural configurations.
 It undergoes a pure diffusion motion, whose diffusion coefficient is of the order of $\frac 1N$.
-The proportionality factor depends on the exact shape of the equilibrium density profile, as well as some specific details of the microscopic neural evolution.
+The clump velocity under an external force satisfies the Einstein relation, with a mobility of the order of $\frac 1N$.
+The diffusion coefficient and the mobility depend on the exact shape of the equilibrium density profile, as well as some specific details of the microscopic neural evolution.

 \item in addition to the motion of the center of the clump, the activity profile $\rho(x,t)$ shows fluctuations around the equilibrium profile $\rho^*\big(x-x_c(t)\big)$.
 Those fluctuations are small, of the order of $N^{-1/2}$.